optatus21/OneButtonPrompt/README.md

 ---
-# One Button Prompt
+# Two Button Prompt

 # Summary

-One Button Prompt is a tool/script for Automatic1111/ComfyUI/RuinedFooocus for beginners who have problems writing a good prompt, or advanced users who want to get inspired.
+Two Button Prompt is a tool/script for Automatic1111/ComfyUI/RuinedFooocus for beginners who have problems writing a good prompt, or advanced users who want to get inspired.

 It generates an entire prompt from scratch.
 It is random, but controlled.
 You simply load up the script and press generate, and let it surprise you.